 The New SLC: Rebuilding for the Future

 Building a new terminal complex is a massive undertaking, but the end result will be well worth the effort.
-Salt Lake City International Airport serves nearly 23 million passengers a year from facilities designed 50 years ago to serve half that many travelers.
+Salt Lake City International Airport serves more than 24 million passengers a year from facilities designed 50 years ago to serve half that many travelers.

 A lot has changed since the early 1960s.
 SLC has grown into a hub airport, with many flights arriving and leaving around the same time.
 Security needs are vastly different and there is a need for buildings that meet earthquake safety standards.

 The Airport's existing facilities have served the community well, but it’s time to make way for the next generation of airport design.

 Click Here to learn more about the features of The New SLC.

 The New SLC is having a tremendous economic impact on Salt Lake City and the State of Utah.
 Learn more at Economic Impact Analysis.